fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 * *me.everything.badger.permission.BADGE_COUNT_WRITE*
 * *com.vivo.notification.permission.BADGE_ICON*

-FairEmail will keep a list of addresses you receive messages from and send messages to and will use this list for contact suggestions when no contacts permissions is granted to FairEmail.
+FullEmail will keep a list of addresses you receive messages from and send messages to and will use this list for contact suggestions when no contacts permissions is granted to FullEmail.
-This means you can use FairEmail without the Android contacts provider (address book).
+This means you can use FullEmail without the Android contacts provider (address book).
-Note that you can still pick contacts without granting contacts permissions to FairEmail, only suggesting contacts won't work without contacts permissions.
+Note that you can still pick contacts without granting contacts permissions to FullEmail, only suggesting contacts won't work without contacts permissions.

 <br />